Tucson DUI Attorneys

 What is an Aggravated DUI in Tucson?

-Driving Under the Influence, or DUI, is a serious offense in Arizona.
-The potential consequences of a DUI conviction include jail time, fines, license suspension or restriction, mandatory interlock device use, high-risk insurance coverage, alcohol counseling, driving classes, community service, and more.
-The potential penalties increase for higher BAC levels at time of arrest and for multiple DUI arrests during certain time frames.If this is the case, your DUI charge will be increased to extreme or super extreme.
-Under certain circumstances, the driver may be arrested for an even higher charge- aggravated DUI.
+Driving Under the Influence, or DUI, is a serious offense in Tucson, Arizona.
+Therefore the potential consequences of a DUI conviction include: jail time, fines, license suspension or restriction, mandatory interlock device use, high-risk insurance coverage, alcohol counseling, driving classes, community service, and more.
+Plus, the potential penalties increase for higher BAC levels at time of arrest and for multiple DUI arrests during certain time frames.If this is the case, your DUI charge will be increased to extreme or super extreme.
+Additionally, under certain circumstances, the driver may be arrested for an even higher charge- aggravated DUI.

 Aggravated Tucson DUI Basics